 To ensure data harmonisation, every code used by the "local" Data provider must be converted to a specific OMOP code.
-For instance, the code of an antibiotic test should be mapped to the OMOP-CDM code which belongs to the measurement domain; in that case, it is a LOINC code.
+For instance, the code of an antibiotic test should be mapped to the OMOP-CDM code which belongs to the measurement domain; in that case, this OMOP code refers to a LOINC code.